CycloneDX/sbom-utility/README.md

 ### License

 This command is used to aggregate and summarize software, hardware and data license information included in the SBOM.
-It can also be used to further display license usage policies for components based upon concluded by SPDX license identifier, license family or logical license expressions.
+It also displays license usage policies for resources based upon concluded by SPDX license identifier, license family or logical license expressions as defined in he current policy file (i.e., `license.json`).

 The `license` command supports the following subcommands: